GoranSchumacher/massive-actors/README.md

     Calculate fatorials ( 5! ).
 Each factor is calculated by one actor instance.
 The result is cached in the actor.
 Demoes using MongoDB Akka Persistence, event sourcing, communication between actors and lifetime handling.

+* HTMLCleanerAndPDFGeneratorApp

+    Tests stateless actors with deployment configuration.
+Tests actor for cleaning html using HTMLCleaner fw and actor for converting html to pdf using cloudify/sPDF.